rekendahl/dotfiles/README.md

 Todo:
 * VIM build from source CentOS
-* Linux Terminal solarized configuration
 * Linux Terminal Source Code Pro for PowerLine configuration

 Installing/Updating tools needed :
 =================================

-This secion goes through how to install and do basic configurations on the tools I use day to day.
+This section goes through how to install and do basic configurations on the tools I use day to day.
 Later sections will focus on configuration of the main tools VIM, ZSH and TMUX.
 But before we get there we need a little bit of sanity.